pivotal/docs-tap/app-sso/service-operators/issuer-uri-and-tls.md

 URI and create a TLS-enabled `Ingress` for it.
 For this purpose, your platform operator configures the domain name and template.
 Once you created and `AuthServer` you can find the actual URL in `.status.issuerURI`.

-You can configure how and if to obtain a TLS certificate for the issuer URI via `.spec.tls`.
-Unless TLS is deactivated HTTPS is enforced, i.e. requests for `http://` will be redirected to `https://`.
-You can observe the actual TLS configuration in `.status.tls`.
+You can configure whether and how to obtain a TLS certificate for the issuer URI by using `.spec.tls`.
+Unless TLS is deactivated, HTTPS is enforced.
+For example, requests for `http://` are redirected to `https://`.
+You can observe the TLS configuration in `.status.tls`.

 > ℹ️ If AppSSO is installed